At some point, you’ve probably wondered if you can/how to refinish laminate furniture. Yes, indeed, it can be done. In fact, it’s quite easy to do!

 When using the spray adhesive, I prefer to work outside so I don’t overspray onto anything that I don’t want sticky.
 Plus, it’s stinky.
 Outside’s definitely best!

-Because my Hubby is a very neat painter, he takes often over finish work for me.
+Because my hubby is a very neat painter, he takes often over finish work for me.
 He used a foam roller and rolled on a satin finish paint.
 We started to use a flat finish paint, testing in an inconspicuous place.
-It didn’t look very good.
+It didn’t look very good, as it seemed to show off fine scratches and imperfections in this old piece.
 We switched to a satin finish paint.
 Fortunately, it gripped well to the primer.
-In fact, it rolled on and dried beautifully.
-It took two coats of paint to get a fantastic finish.
+In fact, it rolled on and dried beautifully, hiding the scars and imperfect spots.
+He painted two coats of paint to get a fantastic finish.

 We decided to go with Valspar’s Fossil White which we had bought at our local Ace Hardware store.
 We had it on hand.
 I knew the creamy white and teal would look stunning together, so we went with it.